samsunil1999/go-web-health-checker/README.md

 # go-web-health-checker
-This application is build to check where any website is running or not.
+This application is build to check whether any website is running or not.

 # Run Command
 go run . --domain <domain_name> --port <port>